TimMcCauley/nintynine-boundaries/README.md

 ### Multi-Level Administrative Boundaries

-Generate administrative boundaries up to level 6 (e.g., municipalities, districts).
+Generate administrative boundaries up to level 11 (e.g., municipalities, districts).
 See the [OSM admin level documentation](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative#admin_level=*_Country_specific_values) for country-specific admin level meanings.

 **Important:** Not all admin levels exist for every country.
 The available levels and their meanings vary by country - consult the [OSM admin level documentation](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative#admin_level=*_Country_specific_values) to understand which levels are defined for your region.
-If you require support for admin levels beyond 6, please submit a pull request.

 #### Generate admin levels 2-6 for the Netherlands with land boundaries: